ezexey/svelte-o-matic/packages/@sveltejs/adapter-platformatic/README.md

 };
 ```

-After running `svelte-kit build` the generated `build/` directory can be served
+After running `svelte-kit build`, the generated `.svelte-kit/platformatic`
+directory (or the directory specified by the `out` option) can be served by the
-by the `@platformatic/sveltekit` plugin.
+`@platformatic/sveltekit` plugin.

 This adapter is experimental and mirrors the behaviour of `@sveltejs/adapter-node`.